moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 Updating the Plugin
 -------------------

-If any future changes occur with MoveIt! or IKFast, you might need to re-generate this plugin using our scripts.
+If any future changes occur with MoveIt or IKFast, you might need to re-generate this plugin using our scripts.
 To allow you to easily do this, a bash script is automatically created in the root of your IKFast package, named *update_ikfast_plugin.sh*.
 This does the same thing you did manually earlier, but uses the IKFast solution header file that is copied into the ROS package.